making-code/website-source/content/foundations/boolean-logic.md

 weight = 2
 +++

-In the previous section, we have seen that we can use **gates** in a digital circuit to represent and answer more complex problems.
+In the previous section, we can combined **gates** to solve larger problems with yes/no questions.

 ## Logic in software

-When programming software, we will often have to deal with decisions on a logical level or even on a bit-level.
+When programming, we will often have to deal with decisions on a logical level.
 To allow us to do that, all programming languages offer some kind of boolean logic operators.

 {{%expand "Recap: Boolean values" %}}
 We have established that in digital logic, we work with two values.
-They represent the concept of "true" and "false" and their meanings can be slightly different depending on how you look at them, for instance:
+They represent the concept of "true" and "false".

+Their meanings can be different depending on how you look at them, for instance:

 | true | false |
 | ---- | ----- |